-- By 2010, all Jewish institutions should establish an in-house Green Team responsible for recommending and implementing measures to make the running of the organization more environmentally sustainable. - Jewish buildings improve energy efficiency, buy renewable energy wherever possible, and offset the remaining footprint. - Jewish organizations reduce energy consumption next year by 10% by and the following year by a further 10% by taking efficiency measures and educating staff about energy saving. - Investment and banking decisions will be made with environmental criteria; by the end of next year 5% of money invested by Jewish institutions will use environmental criteria without sacrificing returns. - By 2015 US Jewish foundations will aim to invest 18% of their endowments in Israeli clean energy companies, simultaneously fulfilling Jewish, Zionist, environmental and business goals. - The Jewish community runs training seminars for charitable foundation boards, endowment committees, and professionals to promote environmentally responsible investment decisions.
+- Jewish organizations should aim to reduce energy consumption next year by 10% by and the following year by a further 10% by taking efficiency measures and educating staff about energy saving. - Investment and banking decisions will be made with environmental criteria; by the end of next year 5% of money invested by Jewish institutions will use environmental criteria without sacrificing returns.

+The Jewish community should run training seminars for charitable foundation boards, endowment committees, and professionals to promote environmentally responsible investment decisions.